phanindragollapalli/My-Portfolio/README.md

 The portfolio loads as a single-page application.
 Users can click tabs at the top to navigate between different sections.
 There's a theme toggle button that switches between light and dark modes, and the preference is saved in the browser so it persists across visits.
 All content is self-contained in a single HTML file with styling and interactivity handled by CSS and JavaScript respectively.

+Note : This website gets updated as i move on in my life and learn new things :)